uipath-certification/uipath-certification.github.io/_posts/2021-02-24-second-docker-quiz.md

 ---
 layout: docker-test
-author: Cameron
+author: Serge
 title: Second Docker Quiz
-blurb: Here a much tougher Docker quiz for you to tackle
+blurb: Here is a much tougher Docker quiz for you to tackle
 ---

 <script>